-- A. This Cooperative and Joint Venture Agreement (hereinafter called Agreement) between the Bureau of Land Management, U.S. Bureau of Reclamation, U.S. Geological Survey, National Park Service, U.S. Fish and Wildlife Service, U.S. Forest Service Rocky Mountain Research Station, Natural Resources Conservation Service, U.S. Department of Defense Office of the Deputy Under Secretary of Defense (Installations and Environment), and U.S. Army Corps of Engineers Civil Works (hereinafter called Federal Agencies), and the University of Arizona and its Partner Institutions is a continuation for a five (5) year term to provide for the operation and maintenance of the Desert Southwest Cooperative Ecosystem Studies Unit (CESU).
-This continuation of the Desert Southwest CESU is implemented by mutual consent of the request for proposals for that Agreement.
-The Desert Southwest CESU is associated with a national network of CESUs. - B. The objectives of the Desert Southwest Cooperative Ecosystem Studies Unit are to: - Provide research, technical assistance and education to federal land management, environmental and research agencies and their potential partners; - Develop a program of research, technical assistance and education that involves the biological, physical, social, and cultural sciences needed to address resources issues and interdisciplinary problem-solving at multiple scales and in an ecosystem context at the local, regional, and national level; and - Place special emphasis on the working collaboration among federal agencies and universities and their related partner institutions. - C. The Bureau of Land Management (hereinafter called BLM) administers public lands within a framework of numerous laws.
-The most comprehensive of these is the
+- A. This Cooperative and Joint Venture Agreement (hereinafter called Agreement) between the Bureau of Indian Affairs, Bureau of Land Management, U.S. Bureau of Reclamation, U.S. Fish and Wildlife Service, U.S. Geological Survey, National Park Service, Agricultural Research Service, U.S. Forest Service, Natural Resources Conservation Service, and U.S. Department of Defense Office of the Assistant Secretary of Defense (Energy, Installations, and Environment) (hereinafter called Federal Agencies), and the University of Nevada Reno and its Partner Institutions is a continuation for a five (5) year term to provide for the operation and maintenance of the Great Basin Cooperative Ecosystem Studies Unit (CESU).
+This continuation of the Great Basin CESU is implemented by mutual consent of the parties and is consistent with the prior Agreement and the express intent of the request for proposals for that Agreement.
+The Great Basin CESU is associated with a national network of CESUs. - B. The objectives of the Great Basin Cooperative Ecosystem Studies Unit are to: - Provide research, technical assistance, and education to federal land management, environmental and research agencies and their potential partners; - Develop a program of research, technical assistance and education that involves the biological, physical, social, and cultural sciences needed to address resources issues and interdisciplinary problem-solving at multiple scales and in an ecosystem context at the local, regional, and national level; and - Place special emphasis on the working collaboration among federal agencies and universities and their related partner institutions. - C. The Bureau of Indian Affairs (hereinafter BIA) is the oldest bureau of the United States Department of the Interior.
+Established in 1824, BIA currently provides services to approximately 1.9 million American Indians and Alaska Natives.
+There are 566 federally recognized American Indian tribes and Alaska Natives in the United States.
+The mission of the Bureau of Indian Affairs is to: "... enhance the quality of life, to promote economic opportunity, and to carry out the responsibility to protect and improve the trust assets of American Indians, Indian tribes, and Alaska Natives."
+BIA has responsibility for the administration and management of 55 million surface acres and 57 million acres of subsurface minerals estates held in trust by the United States for American Indian, Indian tribes, and Alaska Natives.
+BIA serves a special role, both serving tribes through trust management and by providing technical support and advice across a broad range of topics.
+The BIA is also the lead agency providing for federal management of the trust corpus held on behalf of tribal government and individual beneficial owners and as such is tasked with coordinating science, technical education, and management needs for those trust resources.
+The tribes, through the Indian Self-Determination and Education Assistance Act of 1975 (Pub.
+L. 93-638) are authorized to contract BIA management functions and as such mission needs, research results, and education efforts serve and enable tribal and BIA staff.
+The Act also authorized the federal government to follow specific contracting regulations for Recognized Federal Indian Tribes, and with tribal approval, tribally chartered Indian colleges and universities.